 Constructive dismissal claims are notoriously hard to successfully claim as the burden lies with the employee to prove that they were entitled to resign from their role following a repudiatory (fundamental) breach of contract by their employer.
 In other words, an employee is entitled to resign and treat themselves as being dismissed by virtue of their employer’s conduct.

-The main avenue for employees to pursue and illustrate a breach by an employer, is through a breach of the implied term of mutual trust and confidence.
+The main avenue for employees to pursue and illustrate a breach by an employer is through a breach of the implied term of mutual trust and confidence.
 Some broad examples of such situations include an employer: unilaterally changing an employee’s salary; changing the duties of an employee, subjecting the employee to discrimination or creating an intolerable working environment for the employee e.g. consistent bullying.

 In Chemcem Scotland Ltd v Ure, the EAT has held that an employee’s failure to return to work following maternity leave was sufficient to communicate her acceptance of her employer’s repudiatory breach of contract for the purpose of claiming constructive dismissal.
-In this case update, I discuss how the EAT ultimately arrived at this conclusion.

 Mrs Ure (U) had been employed by her father’s company BRE Ltd (BRE).
 BRE had encountered some financial difficulties and was on the verge of insolvency before its employees, including U, were transferred to Chemcem Scotland Ltd (CS) of which, U’s father was a majority shareholder.